norvig/paip-lisp/docs/chapter19.md

 (NP -> (NP CONJ NP) infix-funcall)
 ```

-then the semantics of the phrase "1 to 5 without 3" could be determined by first determining the semantics of"1 to 5" tobe(l 2 3 4 5),of"without"tobe set-`difference`, and of "3" to be (3).
+then the semantics of the phrase "1 to 5 without 3" could be determined by first determining the semantics of "1 to 5" to be `(1 2 3 4 5)`, of "without" to be `set-difference`, and of "3" to be `(3)`.
-After these sub-constituents are determined, the rule is applied by calling the function `infix-funcall` with the three arguments (1 2 3 4 5), `set-difference`, and (3).
+After these sub-constituents are determined, the rule is applied by calling the function `infix-funcall` with the three arguments `(1 2 3 4 5)`, `set-difference`, and `(3)`.
-Assuming that `infix-funcall` is defined to apply its second argument to the other two arguments, the result will be (1 2 4 5).
+Assuming that `infix-funcall` is defined to apply its second argument to the other two arguments, the result will be `(1 2 4 5)`.

 This may make more sense if we look at a complete grammar for the CD player problem: